Jean Lee (murderer): The murder

 Clayton and Andrews left the room again and Lee recommenced working on the old man, but this time Kent was on his guard.
 As she tried to loosen his pants he pushed her away.
-Frustrated and angry, Lee grabbed an empty wine bottle and hit the old men on his head, the force of which broke the bottle and cut her finger.
+Frustrated and angry, Lee grabbed an empty wine bottle and hit the old man on his head, the force of which broke the bottle and cut her finger.
 She then picked up the leg of the chair Andrews had broken earlier in the evening and started beating Kent about the head and body.
 Hearing the noises, the two men lurking in the hallway returned to the room.
 They tore a strip from a sheet and tied Kent's hands behind his body, passing the strip up and around his neck.
 The roll of notes was cut from his pocket and the three then systematically ransacked the room searching for more money.
 When none was found, in impotent fury they commanded Kent to tell them where further money was hidden, and persisted on this track despite his denials of its existence.
 Kent's thumbs were tied together with his shoe-laces and for about the next hour Clayton and Andrews tortured him, "ignoring his frantic pleas for mercy".
 They slashed him about the face with a pocket-knife and pressed burning cigarettes onto his chest and back.
 They punched and kicked him "until he lay in a twitching blood-soaked heap on the floor".